 To begin move the ST sensor to the O position.
-Go to Mapping → Create, click Drop O. It won't show changes in the map as it is only regarded as a temporary marker.
+Click Mapping $\rightarrow$ Drop O. It won't show changes in the map as it is only regarded as a temporary marker.
 If you are successful a message will flash briefly below saying "Added pose datum".